phoenixe-nuaa/LearningNotes/JavaScript_Review_Notes.md

 a.length; // 3
 ```

-Note that `array.length` isn't necessarily the number of items in the array.
-Consider the following:
+Note that `array.length` isn't necessarily the number of items in the array:

 ```javascript
 var a = ['dog', 'cat', 'hen'];